 - While the rice is cooking, prepare the cauliflower.
 To a small bowl, add the cajun seasoning, coconut sugar, salt, lime juice and water and whisk well.

-- Add the cauliflower florets to a large ziplock bag with the liquid spice mixture.
-Shake the bag and push the florets around from the outside of the bag, massaging them well to make sure each floret gets coated evenly with the seasoning.
-I find this method works much better to coat the florets than trying to do it in a bowl.
+- Add the cauliflower florets to a large bowl or large ziplock bag with the liquid spice mixture.
+Toss several times with a spoon to coat all the cauliflower VERY well.
+Or shake the bag and push the florets around from the outside of the bag, massaging them well to make sure each floret gets coated evenly with the seasoning.

 - Spread the cauliflower out evenly on the lined pan.
 Bake for 20 minutes until tender and cooked through.
 Turn the broiler on and broil for 3-5 minutes for final browning and texture.
 Watch closely so they don't burn.

 - Add the green beans to the other lined pan, season with salt and pepper and place on the rack beneath the cauliflower at the same time and cook 15-20 minutes or until desired tenderness.

 - While the veggies are baking, make the lime tahini sauce by adding the listed ingredients to a small bowl and whisk until smooth.
 Do not skip it, it completes the bowl!